MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Server-to-Server-Storage-Replication.md

 > [!WARNING]
 >  Windows Server 2016 Technical Preview does not support Storage Replica on production servers.

-1. Install Windows Server 2016 Technical Preview on both server nodes with an installation type of Windows Server 2016 Technical Preview 5 \(Desktop Experience\).
+1. Install Windows Server 2016 Technical Preview on both server nodes with an installation type of Windows Server 2016 Technical Preview 5 (Desktop Experience).
 Do not choose Standard Edition if it is available, as it does not contain Storage Replica.

 2. Add network information and join them to the domain, then restart them.

     > [!NOTE]
     > From this point on, always logon as a domain user who is a member of the built-in administrator group on all servers.
 Always remember to elevate your PowerShell and CMD prompts going forward when running on a graphical server installation or on a Windows 10 computer.

-3. Connect first set of JBOD storage enclosure, iSCSI target, FC SAN, or local fixed disk \(DAS\) storage to the server in site **Redmond**.
+3. Connect first set of JBOD storage enclosure, iSCSI target, FC SAN, or local fixed disk (DAS) storage to the server in site **Redmond**.

 4. Connect second set of storage to the server in site **Bellevue**.

-5. As appropriate, install latest vendor storage and enclosure firmware and drivers, latest vendor HBA drivers, latest vendor BIOS\/UEFI firmware, latest vendor network drivers, and latest motherboard chipset drivers on both nodes.
+5. As appropriate, install latest vendor storage and enclosure firmware and drivers, latest vendor HBA drivers, latest vendor BIOS/UEFI firmware, latest vendor network drivers, and latest motherboard chipset drivers on both nodes.
 Restart nodes as needed.

     > [!NOTE]
     > Consult your hardware vendor documentation for configuring shared storage and networking hardware.

-6. Ensure that BIOS\/UEFI settings for servers enable high performance, such as disabling C\-State, setting QPI speed, enabling NUMA, and setting highest memory frequency.
+6. Ensure that BIOS/UEFI settings for servers enable high performance, such as disabling C-State, setting QPI speed, enabling NUMA, and setting highest memory frequency.
 Ensure power management in Windows Server is set to high performance.
 Restart as required.

 7. Configure roles as follows: